California’s laws against employer political activity retaliation, Labor Code 1101 and 1102 LC, prohibit employers from

 Example: Ali is employed as a columnist at a local newspaper.
 One day he is interviewed on local radio and expresses his support of one candidate (Candidate A) for mayor and his disapproval of another (Candidate B).

 It turns out that Candidate B is a close friend of the owner of the newspaper where Ali works.
 Shortly after that interview, Ali is fired.

-Generally speaking, California’s political workplace retaliation law protects employees’ right to engage in political activity outside of work.8
+Generally speaking, California’s political workplace retaliation law protects employees’ right to engage in non-job-related, political activity outside of work.8

 So, for example, it would probably not be illegal under Labor Code 1101 and 1102 LC for an employer to restrict the ability of employees to engage in political discussions with clients or customers while at work, or to use the position provided by their job to promote political opinions that the employer does not support.